yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 > yesod init
 </code>

-I entered my name, the name of the project was `yosog` and the name of the Fondation was `Yosog`, then I chosen `sqlite`.
+I entered my name, the name of the project was `yosog` and the name of the Foundation was `Yosog`, then I chosen `sqlite`.

 Perfect.
 Now you can start the development cycle: